MicrosoftEdge/WebView2Feedback/specs/ExecuteScriptWithResult.md

 [uuid(67E0B57B-1AC7-4395-9793-5E4EF9C4B7D9), object, pointer_default(unique)]
 interface ICoreWebView2_10 : ICoreWebView2_9 {

-  /// Run JavaScript code from the javaScript parameter in the current
+  /// Run JavaScript code from the JavaScript parameter in the current
   /// top-level document rendered in the WebView.
   /// The result of the execution is returned asynchronously in the CoreWebView2ExecuteScriptResult object
   /// which has methods and properties to obtain the successful result of script execution as well as any